ember-learn/guides-source/guides/v3.6.0/testing/index.md

 Rendering Tests are used to test Components and Helpers where we need to render a layout and assert some interaction byproduct occurs.

-You can read more about it in the [Testing Components] or the [Testing Helpers] section.
+You can read more about it in the [Testing Components][] or the [Testing Helpers][] section.

 ### Application Tests

 Finally if we are looking to test user interaction and application flow in order to verify user stories or a feature from an end-user perspective, we can use Application Tests.
 In these kinds of tests, we interact with the application in the same ways that a user would, such as filling out form fields and clicking buttons.
 Application tests ensure that the interactions within a project are basically functional, the core features of a project have not regressed, and the project's goals are being met.

 Similar to how Rendering Tests builds on top of Container Tests, to setup Application Tests, we import a setup method called `setupApplicationTest` from `ember-qunit` (this also uses `setupTest` underneath.)
 Unlike Rendering Tests, however, we import the `visit` helper from ember-test-helpers instead of the `render` helper.
-The visit helper is used to visit a route in the application where we need to assert some end-user behaviour.
+The visit helper is used to visit a route in the application where we need to assert some end-user behavior.

 ```javascript {data-filename=tests/acceptance/post-creation-test.js}
 import { module, test } from 'qunit';